The Power

 The total runtime of The Power is 84 minutes (1h 24m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 4.1/10, and global collection metrics, The Power stands as a challenging project for the creators.
-It remains an essential piece of the 1984 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.1/10, and global performance metrics, The Power is classified as a FLOP.
+It remains an essential part of the 1984 cinematic calendar.

 Frequently Asked Questions